schne324/dragon-drop/README.md

 ```
 [Full example](https://codepen.io/schne324/pen/dZOGeG)

-**NOTE** usage with react is not exactly ideal because DragonDrop uses DOM events which means react doesn't know about the order changes
+**NOTE** usage with react is not exactly ideal because DragonDrop uses normal DOM events not picked up by react (react doesn't know about the reordering).

 ## API